vibbits/training-material/topics/git-introduction/tutorials/7_gitignore/tutorial.md

 - tmuylder
 ---

+# 1. Introduction
-What if we have files that we do not want Git to track for us, like backup files created by our editor or intermediate files created during data analysis?
-Let’s create a few dummy files:
+What if we have files that we do not want Git to track for us, like backup files or intermediate files created during data analysis?

 Finish this one: https://swcarpentry.github.io/git-novice/06-ignore/index.html